 - St. Valentine’s Day, the $2.4B candy celebration (see Food above), falls on February 14.

-- The first Sunday of the month, at least since 2002, is the major religious holiday Super Bowl Sunday, except this year when it falls on February 13.
+- The first Sunday of the month, at least since 2002, is the central religious holiday Super Bowl Sunday, except this year when it falls on February 12.

-- Presidents Day, combining Washington’s and Lincoln’s birthdays falls in February.
+- Presidents Day falls in February, combining Washington’s and Lincoln’s birthdays.

 Bill Petro, your friendly neighborhood historian